wrbl606/pr-agent/docs/docs/core-abilities/code_validation.md

 1) **Localization** - Qodo Merge confirms that the suggestion's line numbers and surrounding code, as predicted by the model, actually match the repo code.
 This means that the model correctly identified the context and location of the code to be changed.

-2) **"Compilation"** - Using static code analysis, Qodo Merge verifies that after applying the suggestion, the file will still be valid, meaning tree-sitter syntax processing will not throw an error.
+2) **"Compilation"** - Using static code analysis, Qodo Merge verifies that after applying the suggestion, the modified file will still be valid, meaning tree-sitter syntax processing will not throw an error.
 This process is relevant for multiple programming languages, see [here](https://pypi.org/project/tree-sitter-languages/) for the full list of supported languages.

 When a suggestion fails to meet these validation criteria, it may still provide valuable feedback, but isn't suitable for direct application to the PR.
 In such cases, Qodo Merge will omit the 'apply' checkbox and instead display: